Help with rent

 A bedroom needed by an overnight carer

-As a result the government have now changed the bedroom tax rules.
-These new rules, which came into effect on the 1 April 2017, allow for an extra bedroom where it is used by a carer coming into your home to provide overnight care for a disabled child.
+You will be allowed an extra bedroom in your housing benefit or Universal credit calculation if it is used by a carer coming into your home to provide overnight care for a disabled child.
 This applies where your disabled child is your dependent and also to cases where the child is a disabled adult.

 Unfortunately housing benefit rules do not currently allow an extra room for other reasons linked to disability, for example to store disability equipment.